Every ambitious student eventually asks: “But who will guide me?”

 - Apply to structured programs like YRI

 The choice is yours.
 But one thing is certain: with a mentor, you stop spinning your wheels and start doing real, publishable research.
 YRI has helped hundreds of students find the right mentor and achieve publication success.
 Discover how YRI's mentorship program can accelerate your research journey.
+Learn more about how to publish research papers and how to do research in high school.

 And that's the difference between just being "another smart student" and being the one who stands out everywhere.